coxy1989/mlsabbatical/website/content/markdown/learning_log.md

 ## Learning Log

+### Wednesdy, 31/10/2018

+- Struck down with a chest infection

 ### Tuesday, 30/10/2018

 - Competing in [South East Water's preventing bursts hackathon](https://solveitsew.devpost.com/)
 	- With the clock ticking we finished off yesterdays preprocessing pipeline and had only a couple of hours to fit some models - which, given the size of the dataset took 20 minutes each to train.
 	- We got best performance with a boosted classification tree and presented our solution: *Burst Forecast*.
 	- Although we did not make it into the prizes, my study buddy and I got a special mention from the judges - who saw potential in our solution.
-It was encouraging to get nice feedback from them and the wider team.
+It was encouraging to get nice feedback from them and the South East Water team.
 The process was a lot of fun and I learned alot.

 ### Monday, 29/10/2018